alliander-opensource/diva-react/README.md

+# Note new IRMA server:

+The version in this branch had been refactored to support the new IRMA protocol.
+With this change, Diva doesn't require a backend anymore.
+Specify the URL to your IRMA server in `src/sagas/index.js` and run it with the new-irma branch of diva-js-reference-3p-frontend.

+Notable absent features:
+- No session support (still uncertain whether we will add that again)
+- No Authenticated IRMA JWT issue/disclose support (will be implemented)

 # diva-react

 This repository contains a library that can be used with the DIVA backend SDK [diva-irma-js](https://github.com/Alliander/diva-irma-js) to easily integrate [IRMA attributes](https://privacybydesign.foundation/irma-verifier/) into React based applications.